WesAspinall/ngTodo/Readme.md

 ## Usage

 -View, add, edit, and delete a list of rappers.
--Click on the profile image to go to a details view page.
+Click on the profile image to go to a details view page.
--Click Edit to edit the rapper and delete to delete and go back to the home page.
+Click Edit to edit the rapper and delete to delete and go back to the home page.

 ## Assets Installed By Default